As the COVID-19

 Download ICBC's COVID-19 (coronavirus) poster.

-Letter from Rob Wilson to health services stakeholders (April 14, 2020)
+Letter from Chris Ryan to health services stakeholders (August 5, 2020)

 If you have ICBC approval for treatment, please continue to treat your clients according to the provincial government and your association and college's guidelines.
 Separate approval is not required if you are transitioning a client from telehealth to in-person sessions.